Tax Essentials for Sole Proprietors: Understanding Your Tax Obligations

 What are the advantages of a sole proprietorship?

-Two of the top advantages of a sole proprietorship are minimal paperwork and no to low set-up costs.
-Additionally, sole proprietorships can be extremely easy to maintain as compared to other business structures.
+Two of the top advantages of a sole proprietorship are minimal paperwork and no to low setup costs.
+Additionally, sole proprietorships can be extremely easy to maintain compared to other business structures.

 What are the disadvantages of a sole proprietorship?

-Some of the disadvantages of a sole proprietorship include no liability protection, financing and business credit is harder to procure, and potential lack of financial control and difficulty tracking expenses.
+Some disadvantages of a sole proprietorship include a lack of liability protection, increased difficulty securing financing and business credit, potential lack of financial control, and difficulty tracking expenses.